sadiqshifa/RMAS/README.md

 **Working agent execution.** Five live AI-powered agents across three domains: Type 1 (DMDC integration) and Type 4 (language recognition) in the SCRA DMDC agent; Type 3 (deterministic calculations) in the SCRA Calculations agent and the HMDA Reportability Calculator; Type 1 + 4 in the Adverse Action Notice Validator; and a cross-domain classification agent in the Regulatory Change Monitor — with real compliance logic, AI analysis available live via your own API key (fallback mode by default), and working or specified eval suites.

-**Working non-AI execution.** One deterministic workflow tool — the Pre-Clearance Determination System — built the same way (AI-assisted engineering) but running with zero AI at runtime, demonstrating that the engineering process on display here isn't specific to building AI systems.
+**Working non-AI execution.** Two deterministic workflow tools — the Pre-Clearance Determination System and the Regulation O Insider Credit Threshold Tool — built the same way (AI-assisted engineering) but running with zero AI at runtime, demonstrating that the engineering process on display here isn't specific to building AI systems.
+The second tool also demonstrates the harder case: percentage-of-capital thresholds computed from a bank-level configuration, and a real distinction between an escalation a board can approve past and a statutory prohibition it cannot.

 **Production governance thinking.** Eval suite design, version pinning, human-in-the-loop boundaries, drift monitoring, incident response, data dependency governance, and business continuity — specified at operational precision, not policy-document level.